ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/security/authorization/security-clearance-and-permissions.markdown

 #### Operator

 A client certificate with an `Operator` security clearance has admin access to <strong>all</strong> databases, but is unable to modify the cluster.
 It cannot perform operations such as add/remove/promote/demote nodes from the cluster, using the JS admin console, and managing certificates with `Cluster Admin` security clearance.
-This is usefull in a hosted solution.
+This is useful in a hosted solution.
 If you are running on your own machines, you'll typically ignore that level in favor of `Cluster Admin` or `User`.

 #### User